 So, the truck tailgate actually keeps a pocket of air that does not mix with the passing air above.
 When the tailgate is down all the air moves through the bed like a crashing wave.
 It is inefficient and creates chaos.
 That means this turbulence creates more drag than with the tailgate up.
 More drag means more gas needed to move the car.

 With the tailgate up it seems like you would increase drag and cause more gas wasted.
 But that is actually not the case.
-The tailgate and cargo (if any) could bounce around, cause balance or traction issued, and cause the driver to even lose control of the vehicle.
+The tailgate and cargo (if any) could bounce around, cause balance or traction issues, and cause the driver to even lose control of the vehicle.

 Driving at highway speeds with less than optimal weather conditions is unpredictable.
 Using extreme caution is recommended to maintain 100% control of the vehicle while in operation.